2071 Delivery Bot. Recife/Brasil.

-A short-range mail delivery robot from Electrobras/Brazil: the Velocista SR703-S/I with interaction function and 10 kg load capacity.
+A short-range mail delivery robot from Electrobras Brazil: the Velocista, SR703S-I, with interaction interaction function and 10 kg load capacity.

 The robot is about one meter high.
 It has a 30x30 cm platform for delivery.
 Underneath there is a small cuboid body with a control unit, battery and three multi-functional articulated arms.
 Its two 80 cm long legs end in the usual sensor/actuator tripods.
 The arms are supposed to hold the package on the platform.
 They can also press buttons, communicate via audio, push door handles, and remove obstacles.